-Outside of work I’ve been a regular footballer for the University of Cambridge, and coached the Corpus Christi College team.
-I currently play for MIT FC in the BSSL.
+Outside of work I’ve been a regular footballer, played for the University of Cambridge Blues, coached the Corpus Christi College team, and currently compete for MIT FC in the BSSL.

 Download my CV for further details.